stefled/remaken/README.md

 when channel is not specified, it defaults to stable for conan dependencies.

+NOT IMPLEMENTED :
-For artifactory, nexus and github repositories, channel can be a combination of values from the remaken packaging manifest.
+For artifactory, nexus and github repositories, channel is a named scope describing a common combination of compile options from the remaken packaging manifests.
+The combination of values become a named scope.
+(TODO : manage named scopes)

 It is not used for other kind of repos.